 Ashtamudi Lake – Kerala Backwaters

-Ashtamudi literally means with 8 cones.
-Some people call it star shaped, while others call it Octopus shaped.
+The meaning of Ashtamudi is with 8 cones.
+Some people call it star-shaped, while others call it Octopus shaped.
 You can decide what to call after you see its shape on an online map.

 Goddess of Light